MBI Staff Member – Personal info

 Position

-- Project Coordinator: 4.3 "Nanoscaled Optics and Samples",
+- Project Coordinator: 4.3 "Nanoscaled Samples and Integrated Optics",

 - Member of Project: 3.3 "Transient Structures and lmaging with X-rays"